ArnaudRinquin/jquery-active-nav-toggler/README.md

 jquery-active-nav-toggler
 =========================

-This very simple plugin helps automatically setting an `active` class to your navigation components to the last clicked element.
+This very simple plugin helps setting an `active` class to your navigation components to the last clicked element.

 # Usage